Jump to content

 Each developer has a different way of implementing functionality.
 The created software is a snapshot of the developer’s construct at a certain point in time.
 This piece of code is a feature implementation.

-From time to time developers will change jobs and join an existing project.
+From time to time, developers will change jobs and join an existing project.
 Such a project has a history.
-Contains multiple pieces of code written by different people.
+It contains multiple pieces of code written by different people.
 Hopefully, the pieces are consistent.

 The programming paradigms change over time (e.g. Cloud development best patterns).

-Below I’ve listed that helped me in the past.
-Of course there is no silver bullet, but its worth trying :)
+Below I’ve listed some practices that helped me in the past.
+Of course, there is no silver bullet, but it’s worth trying :)

-What if would had a definition of the program on a higher level?
-For us, humans, it’s much easier to understand graphs than plant text.
-We grasp the whole concept in the eye blink. maintenance would be simpler if we could generate the coat and program in such a way.
+What if we had a definition of the program on a higher level?
+For us humans, it’s much easier to understand graphs than plain text.
+We grasp the whole concept in the blink of an eye.
+Maintenance would be simpler if we could generate the code and program in such a way.

-From the experience, simple solutions work.
-Complicated solutions require more thinking “How it works?” and “What will be the impact?” and a bunch of similar questions. finally, we end up with a lot of constraints added everywhere.
-On top of that, we are supposed to extend out new features - insane.
+From experience, simple solutions work.
+Complicated solutions raise more questions: “How does it work?”, “What will be the impact?”, and so on.
+Eventually, we end up with a mess of constraints everywhere.
+On top of that, we’re supposed to extend it with new features—insane.

 Use super simple concepts when possible.

-I found simple building blocks to be way better than more sophisticated ones.
-Let’s take serialization.
-As an example, let’s say we have a personal class with an avatar image that we want to serialize.
-It’s simpler to serialize classes with primitive properties and base64 encoded images than keeping emails, phone numbers and other data as sub-classes and avatars as memory stream data.
+I found simple building blocks to be way better than sophisticated ones.
+Take serialization as an example.
+Let’s say we have a Person class with an avatar image.
+It’s simpler to serialize classes with primitive properties and base64-encoded images than to deal with subclasses for emails, phone numbers, and memory stream data for avatars.

 Go for the low-hanging fruit ;)

 In the long run, we need to keep the contract between components valid.
-Otherwise, things break and fall apart.
-I consider regression tests as a quality gate.
-It can be a unit test and an E2E test.
-They should be fast and simple written.
+Otherwise, things break.
+I consider regression tests a quality gate.
+It can be unit tests or E2E tests.
+They should be fast and simply written.

-For me, BDD and functional tests don’t make much sense because of maintenance difficulties in those tests.
+Personally, BDD and functional tests don’t make much sense due to their maintenance complexity.

-At this point, you probably have some understanding of where this is going :) It is the KISS Principle :)
+At this point, you probably have some understanding of where this is going :) It’s the KISS Principle :)